Ways to Prepare Your Podcast for Growth (Without Burning Out)

 This is where working with a strategist can save you from painful lessons later.
 Someone who’s helped dozens of podcasts scale can spot the gaps in your foundation before they become problems.

-Think ahead: What would need to change in your podcast workflow if you had 3x your current downloads?
+What would need to be different about your podcast workflow if you had 3x your current downloads?
 Make one of those changes this month.

-Prepare Your Mindset for What Growth Actually Means
+Prepare Your Mindset for What Podcast Growth Really Means

 Growth brings visibility, and visibility brings opinions.
 Some of them will be negative.
 Are you ready for that?